Rotendahl/rotendahl.github.io/_posts/projects/2017-07-18-start-page-gen.md

 An example can be found here [rotendahl.dk/start](http://rotendahl.dk/start)

 A small utility to generate responsive start pages for you phone, laptop, etc.

-Most browsers offers a grid that shows you the pages you visit the most.
+Most browsers offers a grid that shows you the pages you visit the most on startup.
 It's a useful feature but it has some problems.

 * It does not sync between devices
 * If you use different browsers at home and at work they look different.